makersacademy/bowling-challenge/README.md

 =================

 Instructions for use:
-  Clone repo local
+  - Clone repo local
+  - Run tests by opening jasmine-standalone-2.5.2/SpecRunner.html in Chrome
-  Open ./index.html in Chrome.
+  - Open ./index.html in Chrome.
-  Start bowling...
+  - Start bowling...

 Task: